MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-data-sandbox.md

 - **tp** (target password) – The SQL password for the target SQL Database instance.
 - **tu** (target user) – The SQL user name for the target SQL Database instance.
 We recommend that you use **sqladmin**.
 You can retrieve the password for this user from your LCS project.
 - **/p:CommandTimeout** – The per-query timeout value.
 This parameter enables larger tables to be exported without hitting a timeout.
-- **/p:DatabaseServiceObjective** – The service tier level of the database that is created.
+- **/p:DatabaseServiceObjective** – Specifies the performance level of the database such as S1, P2 or P4.
+To meet performance requirements and comply with your service agreement, use the same service objective level as the current Finance and Operations database (AXDB) on this envrironment.
 You can check the value for the existing database by using Management Studio.
 Right-click the database, and then select **Properties**.

-After you run the commands, you will receive the following warning.
+After you run the commands, you may the following warning.
 You can safely ignore it.

 ![Sandbox error](./media/sandbox-2.png)